-- Those acquired from ownership of the property you are selling, such as a mortgage, lien, overdue interest, or back taxes. - Those acquired in the ordinary course of your business, such as a balance due for inventory you purchased.
+- Those acquired from ownership of the property you are selling, such as a mortgage, lien, overdue interest, or back taxes. - · Those acquired in the ordinary course of your business, such as a balance due for inventory you purchased.

-If the buyer assumes any other type of debt, such as a personal loan, it is treated as if the buyer had paid off the debt at the time of the sale.
+If the buyer assumes any other type of debt, such as a personal loan or your legal fees relating to the sale, it is treated as if the buyer had paid off the debt at the time of the sale.
 The value of the assumed debt is then considered a payment to you in the year of sale.